ad8e/xtransformers-bisect/README.md

 Here, I tried to reproduce an x-transformers model exactly, from scratch.
 But my model's loss curves are different.
 See https://wandb.ai/team-ad8e/bisect/workspace?workspace=user-ad8e

 The model from scratch is better from timesteps 60-250, where x-transformers has a hump in its loss.
 First three runs are without data shuffling, and there's very significant ordering effects in the data.
-Last two runs are with data shuffling.
+Last four runs are with data shuffling.

 I have not been able to figure out the reason for the hump.
 The mean and std dev for all layers match.